yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-012_Search_Persistence.md

 ## ✅ Expected Result
 - Search state is reset after navigating to another page
 - Product Catalog is displayed in its default state
-- Search field is cleared
-- Behavior is consistent and does not cause confusion
-- No errors or unexpected behavior occur